PanderMusubi/umik-1/README.md

 ## Calibration

-In directory `scripts` are scripts to download calibration files, analyse them and generate improved calibration files supporting a wider range of frequencies.
+In directory `scripts` are scripts to download calibration files, analyze them and generate improved calibration files supporting a wider range of frequencies.
-See directory `download` of downladed calibration files and directory `stripped` for the files stripped for further processing.
+See directory `download` of downloaded calibration files and directory `stripped` for the files stripped for further processing.

 In the directory `overview` are some overview plots generated on all downloaded